 - Learn at your own pace

-Watch video below to see Freight Broker Boot Camp members only area.
+Watch the video below to see the Freight Broker Boot Camp members-only area.

-This is where you might enroll in a freight broker training at a local college or maybe even travel to a freight broker training school located outside your area.
+You might enroll in freight broker training at a local college.
+Or you could travel to a freight broker training school located outside your area.

-Classroom training’s can last a few days to a few months depending upon your needs and budget.
-Instructors in classroom training deliver the same content as online training but they do it live face to face in small to medium sizes classes typically ranging from 5-50 students.
+Classroom training can last a few days to a few months, depending on your needs and budget.
+Instructors in classroom training deliver the same content as online training.
+But they do it live and face-to-face in small- to medium-sized classes, typically ranging from 5 to 50 students.

 - Immediate feedback